 - Hair lacks elasticity

-HOW TO MOISTURIZE: (Moderate) Heat and oils are the key to deep penetrating moisture.
+Moderate heat and oils are the keys to deep-penetrating moisture.
 Steam your hair to open up your hair cuticles (basically, wash your hair in a hot shower), apply your moisturizer and seal the hydration with a light oil like avocado or coconut.
 Heated deep conditioners, hot oil treatments, and humectants, like honey, are great add-ons to your routine.

 If your hair sank to the middle of the glass, you have a medium (or normal) porosity level.
-This means your hair requires the least amount of maintenance (score!).
+This means your hair requires the least amount of maintenance.
 The hair cuticle is slightly raised, allowing moisture to penetrate the strands.
-Keeping your hair moisturized is no problem, unless you chemically treat your hair, which can affect your moisture retention.
+Keeping your hair moisturized is no problem unless you chemically treat your hair, which can affect your moisture retention.

 - Hair easily absorbs moisture